marpple/rune/docs/tutorial/abstract-view.md

 }
 ```

-They can be used in the same way:
+They can be used just like before:

 ```typescript
 const colorCheckboxListView = new ColorCheckboxListView([